-History of Goodwin College
+History of Goodwin University

-Within its first ten years, Goodwin College garnered an impressive list of milestones, including the development of one of Connecticut’s leading nursing programs, approval to offer bachelor’s degrees, and the construction of a new campus on the Connecticut River in East Hartford.
+Within its first ten years, Goodwin University garnered an impressive list of milestones, including the development of one of Connecticut’s leading nursing programs, approval to offer bachelor’s degrees, and the construction of a new campus on the Connecticut River in East Hartford.
 That campus, built on a remediated brownfield, is often cited as the standard for smart growth and has won a host of design and environmental awards, including Project of the Year from the Northeastern Economic Developers Association (NEDA), the leading economic development organization in the northeast.

 All the while, Goodwin has made a priority of catering to a student population that is often underserved in the state’s higher education system.
 Of over 3,000 students, 43% are first-generation college students, and the student body reflects the diversity of the Hartford metropolitan area.
-The college’s career-focused programs lead to strong employment outcomes for its graduates.
+The University’s career-focused programs lead to strong employment outcomes for its graduates.